BlenderCN/BlenderPython/Dupliverts.md

 It's possible to do this by making 2 objects.

+  - In words:
+     - child: _1 Sphere_
-  - In words: _1 Sphere_ and _1 vertex based mesh Object_ with vertices at the locations where you want the spheres to be duplicated.
+     - parent: _1 vertex based mesh Object_ with vertices at the locations where you want the spheres to be duplicated.
   - In images: this tends to make immediate sense.